solliancenet/microsoft-postgresql-developer-guide/08_Performance/08_00_Performance.md

 | top 5 by query_time_d desc
 ```

-In addition to the server parameters and extensions, Azure Database for PostgreSQL has some other options to collect query stats including the **pg_stat_statements** extension.
+In addition to the server parameters and extensions, Azure Database for PostgreSQL Flexible Server has some other options to collect query stats including the **pg_stat_statements** extension.

 ## Upgrading the tier